Bayesian and Frequentist Inference for Synthetic Controls: The Frequentist Synthetic Control

 \begin{enumerate} \item There exist no values of $\lambda_j$ that allow $\boldsymbol{y}_{JT_0+1}'\tilde{\boldsymbol{w}} \overset{m.s.}{\to} \lambda_1 F_{T_0+1}$ as $J \to \infty$. \item If $\frac{1}{\|\boldsymbol{\lambda}_J\|^2_2} \sum_j |\lambda_j| \to 0$ as $J\to \infty$, then $\boldsymbol{y}_{JT_0+1}'\tilde{\boldsymbol{w}} \overset{p}{\to} \lambda_1 F_{T_0+1}$. \end{enumerate} \end{theorem}

 Theorem 2 may look surprising as it seems to provide a negative result, but it is in line with the synthetic controls literature.
 Statement (1) speaks to the fact that identification and asymptotic results for synthetic control estimators often require conditioning on perfect (or good) pre-treatment fit (Abadie et al. 2010).
+The result can be overturned in the case in which $\sigma^2_{\epsilon}/\sigma = 0$, that is, when the noise term is completely dominated by the signal (factor structure).
 Statement (2) provides conditions for convergence in probability.
 The condition implies that as $J\to \infty$, $\|\boldsymbol{\lambda}_J\|^2_2 \to \infty$ which implies the condition in Ferman 2021 that $\|\boldsymbol{w}_J\|^2_2 \to 0$ given the analytic form of $\tilde{\boldsymbol{w}}_J$.
 Furthermore, as $\|\boldsymbol{\lambda}_J\|^2_2 \to \infty$ for $J \to \infty$ we also recover the treated unit factor loading:

-The proof technique may play a role in the conditions in Theorem 2.
-For example, a different proof technique may yield a different sufficient condition.
-It remains to show which is the weakest necessary and sufficient condition for convergence in probability.
-Overall, however, a necessary condition for convergence in probability is $\|\boldsymbol{\lambda}_J\|_2^2 \to \infty$.
-Intuitively, unless we can distribute the error terms over all units as the donor pool grows we are not able to get consistent inference.
-This is intuition is similar to the requirements in Ferman 2021 and can be thought as justifying the Ferman results in our conditional normal setting.
+Intuitively, unless we can distribute the error terms over all units as the donor pool grows, we are not able to get consistency.
+This intuition is similar to the requirements in Ferman 2021 and can be thought as justifying their results in our conditional normal setting.

 Next, we consider the question of whether $\tilde{\boldsymbol{w}}$ is a \textit{synthetic control}.
 By this we mean whether the sum to one and non-negative constraints can be justified under our factor model.
 In general, if $\lambda_1$ is fixed and does not depend on other factor loadings then the result will be negative.
 However, if we allow $\lambda_1$ to depend on the $\boldsymbol{\lambda}_J$ then the consistency conditions and synthetic control constraints can be reconciled.